 Fullback: Vonta Leach.

-He could be a fit for a team looking strictly for a blocking back.
+Could be a fit for a team looking strictly for a blocking back.
+Turns 33 in November.

 Holmes has shown playmaking ability throughout his career, gaining 15.7 yards per catch in an eight-season run.
 However, he has played only 15 combined games in the last two campaigns.
 The 27-year-old Bennett has been released by Chicago and Cleveland this offseason.
 At his best, he’s been a solid possession receiver.
-Ebert, 25, played five regular season games with the Jaguars in 2013.
 The 28-year-old Collie has 179 career receptions.
-Cribbs brings value in the kicking game.
+Cribbs brings value on special teams.

 Finley’s NFL future is tied to whether he gains medical clearance after an October 2013 neck injury.
 Given his talent and relatively young age (27), he’s one of the best free agents available if healthy.
 Hartsock’s value stems from his blocking; he was the NFL’s best run-blocker at tight end in 2013, per PFF.
 Keller missed the 2013 regular season after suffering multiple knee injuries in a preseason game.
 When healthy, he’s a solid pass-catching option.
 He turns 30 in September.

 Smith, 33, was a four-season starter at guard for Houston (2010-2013).
 He can also play center.
 The 31-year-old Brisiel is another former Texan who started 15 games in each of the last two seasons for Oakland.
-Reynolds (27 in July) was a 10-game starter for Atlanta in 2013.
+Harris, 30, can also play center.

 Center: Kyle Cook, Samson Satele.

 Cook (6-3, 310) started 66 games for the Bengals from 2009 through 2013.
 He was limited to four games in 2012 after ankle surgery.
-He will be 31 in July.
 Satele, 29, has been a starter in each of his previous seven NFL seasons, but the Colts parted ways with him in March.

 Hunter and Te’o-Nesheim could appeal to 4-3 clubs, while the 35-year-old Keisel is the best of the 3-4 ends on the market.

-The 27-year-old Angerer could play either in the middle or on the weak side in a 4-3.
-Health and durability are the concerns with the Iowa product.
 Bishop recorded more than 100 tackles playing inside in the Packers’ 3-4 scheme in 2010 and 2011.
 Connor (29 in November) has made 27 regular season starts.
+The 27-year-old Wilson started a pair of games at inside linebacker in Pittsburgh’s 3-4 front a season ago.

-The 29-year-old Thomas made a stirring comeback for the Giants in 2013 after missing two seasons with knee injuries.
 Samuel, 33, has 51 career picks, but he’s entering his 12th NFL season.
 The 32-year-old Robinson would add experience and physicality to a secondary.
 Webster (20 career interceptions) is a 10th-year pro.
+Moore, 27, could help in “sub” packages.

 Returner: Josh Cribbs.